Pete's Paleo review: This meal delivery service you've never heard of is one of the best

 I tried five of Pete's Paleo meals and liked them quite a bit.
 Everything was tasty and overall I'd rate the meals as above average compared with other meal delivery services.
 Pete's meals all seemed thoughtfully prepared and they looked appetizing upon arrival.

 Mediterranean chicken with roasted cauliflower and spaghetti squash: Another one I really liked.
-The cauliflower was a maybe bit boring but the chicken had diced olives which added a nice salty flavor punch.
+The cauliflower was a maybe bit boring but the chicken had diced olives which added a nice salty punch of flavor.

 Rosemary and thyme-crusted turkey with garlic collards and mashed cauliflower: A paleo take on Thanksgiving this one worked well.
 The turkey wasn't dry and the herbs really made it pop.
 The mashed cauliflower had a nice buttery flavor and creamy texture.